On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery

-The concrete implementation of this type of process frame will depend on the specific modeling languages being used.
-For example, one may use process modeling languages, such as, BPMN~\cite{BPMN_spec}, Petri nets~\cite{DBLP:journals/pieee/Murata89,DBLP:journals/topnoc/HeeSW13a}, \declare~\cite{DBLP:conf/edoc/PesicSA07}, DCR Graphs~\cite{DBLP:conf/bpm/DeboisHS14,DBLP:journals/corr/abs-1110-4161}, but also business rule modeling languages, such as, SBVR~\cite{SBVR_spec} or RuleML~\cite{DBLP:conf/semweb/BoleyTW01}, and potentially even ontology languages, such as, OWL~\cite{mcguinness2004owl} or OntoUML~\cite{DBLP:conf/iceis/BenevidesG09}, or languages from the realm of agent oriented modeling~\cite{sterling2009art}.
+The concrete implementation of this type of process frame, also referred to as a \emph{multi-model process frame}, will depend on the specific modeling languages being used.
+For example, one may use process modeling languages, such as, BPMN~\cite{BPMN_spec}, Petri nets~\cite{DBLP:journals/pieee/Murata89,DBLP:journals/topnoc/HeeSW13a}, \declare~\cite{DBLP:conf/edoc/PesicSA07}, DCR Graphs~\cite{DBLP:conf/bpm/DeboisHS14,DBLP:journals/corr/abs-1110-4161}, but also business rule modeling languages, such as, RuleML~\cite{DBLP:conf/semweb/BoleyTW01} or SBVR~\cite{SBVR_spec}, and potentially even ontology languages, such as, OWL~\cite{mcguinness2004owl} or OntoUML~\cite{DBLP:conf/iceis/BenevidesG09}, or languages from the realm of agent oriented modeling~\cite{sterling2009art}.
 However, note that combining any of these languages, at least for behaviors in terms of activity executions, requires adopting the open-world assumption, if not already adopted by the language, and defining how the intersection of allowed behaviors is determined.
 The former effectively means that a specification should, in general, ignore any activity executions not included in that specification, while the latter can be solved in a largely language-agnostic manner, as shown in \cref{sec:formalization}.